Page Contents

 To read the news this way, do the following:

-• Use the Mark Others Read command in the News menu.
+- Use the command in the menu.
 This command marks all the articles which you didn't select as read.

-• Use the Next Article command in the News menu to read through just the articles you selected.
+- Use the command in the menu to read through just the articles you selected.

 With this newsreading style, you will probably also want to turn off the Break at end of thread and Stop at end of subject list options in the Interface Options preferences panel.